 These are all the subjects available for the Master of Science (Technology)

-For students who are enrolled in a masters or doctoral thesis in Earth Sciences.
-Applications must be made on the official Broad Memorial Fund form available from the Scholarships Office website.
-The value of the scholarship will vary.Closing Date: 2016-03-31 23:59:00
+For students who are enrolled in the thesis year of a MSc, MSc(Research), MPhil or PhD qualification in Earth Sciences.
+The value of the scholarship will vary.Closing Date: 2017-03-31 23:59:00

 For students who are enrolled in the second or third year of a BSc(Tech) or BE(Hons) and are enrolled in as least one of the prescribe placement papers as outlined in the regulations.
 The scholarship will have a value of up to $2,000 plus a placement in the area of meat production.Closing Date: 2016-10-31 23:59:00